nicofirst1/MotionBot/Journal.md

 - [X] Delete faces which have been updated into the recognitor
 - [X] Get face confidence
 - [X] Delete unkown faces classified with a confidence < 70
+- [ ] Send photo and recognize faces in image

 ## Optimization
 - [X] New thread class for image/video/message sending